As Chair of the Condominium Authority Tribunal (CAT), it is my pleasure to welcome you to our new online dispute resolution service.

 Kathryn’s most recent position was a full-time mediator and investigator at the Information and Privacy Commissioner (Ontario).
 Prior to that, from 1999 to 2016, she was a full-time mediator at the Financial Services Commission of Ontario, for automobile accident insurance disputes.
 Kathryn has an LL.M. in ADR.

 Angelique is an arbitrator, mediator, adjunct professor and lawyer called to the Bar in Illinois.
 She is also a 2014 American Arbitration Association A. Leon Higginbotham, Jr. Fellow.
 She has a wide range of dispute resolution and adjudication experience in both the public and private sectors.
 Angelique is currently applying her adjudication and mediation skills in her position as an Assessment and Hearings Officer at the Ontario Superior Court.

-Mary has been a part-time member of the Licence Appeal Tribunal since 2006, where she conducts settlement conferences and hearings.
+Mary is a former member of the Licence Appeal Tribunal where, since 2006, she conducted settlement conferences and hearings.
 She previously held operational and corporate executive roles with five Ontario ministries and two agencies, including the Securities Commission and the Ontario Human Rights Commission.
 Mary has a B.A. and a Master of Business Administration degree.